42.42 Working with families who are uncooperative and/or not engaging with professionals

 Impact on assessment of the adults

-Drawing up a written contract
+Drawing up a contract of expectation / written undertaking

-Impact on Multi Agency Work
+Impact on Multi-Agency Work

-Where hostility towards most agencies is experienced, this needs to be managed on an inter-agency basis otherwise the results can be as follows:
+Where hostility towards most agencies is experienced, this needs to be managed on an inter-agency basis; otherwise the results can be as follows:

 Ensuring effective multi-agency working